joeytakeda/misc/table.md

 Attributes
 @breakindicates whether or not the element bearing this attribute should be considered to mark the end of an orthographic token in the same way as whitespace.
+**Status**Recommended**Datatype**teidata.enumerated**Sample values include**

-**Status**Recommended**Datatype**teidata.enumerated**Sample values include**yesthe element bearing this attribute is considered to mark the end of any adjacent orthographic token irrespective of the presence of any adjacent whitespace nothe element bearing this attribute is considered not to mark the end of any adjacent orthographic token irrespective of the presence of any adjacent whitespace maybethe encoding does not take any position on this issue.In the following lines from the Dream of the Rood, linebreaks occur in the middle of the words lāðost and reord-berendum.
+yes the element bearing this attribute is considered to mark the end of any adjacent orthographic token irrespective of the presence of any adjacent whitespace the element bearing this attribute is considered to mark the end of any adjacent orthographic token irrespective of the presence of any adjacent whitespace no the element bearing this attribute is considered not to mark the end of any adjacent orthographic token irrespective of the presence of any adjacent whitespace the element bearing this attribute is considered not to mark the end of any adjacent orthographic token irrespective of the presence of any adjacent whitespace maybe the encoding does not take any position on this issue.the encoding does not take any position on this issue.

+In the following lines from the Dream of the Rood, linebreaks occur in the middle of the words lāðost and reord-berendum.
 ```

 <ab> ...eƿesa tome iu icƿæs ȝeƿorden ƿita heardoſt . leodum la<lb break="no"/> ðost ærþan ichim lifes ƿeȝ rihtne ȝerymde reord be<lb break="no"/> rendum hƿæt me þaȝeƿeorðode ƿuldres ealdor ofer...</ab>